UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 The [UQ RDM User Guides](https://guides.library.uq.edu.au/for-researchers/uq-research-data-manager) provide a lot of information about RDM research records and RDM storage records and how to use and administer these.

 UQ RDM storage records, where users selected that the data should be available on HPC when they have applied for the RDM storage record (it cannot be changed afterwards), are automatically available on Bunya in `/QRISdata/QNNNN`, where `QNNNN` is the storage record number and can be found as part of the short identifier for the RDM storage record.
+For historical reasons, UQ RDM storage records may also be referred to in this document as "RDM Q collections" or "RDM Q storage allocations".

 * `/QRISdata/QNNNN` are shared spaces with default quotas of *1TB and 1 million files*.
 This can be increased by applying for more storage via the [RDM portal](https://rdm.uq.edu.au/).